Energy-efficient recurrence quantification analysis: Introduction

 In the following, we will consider the original approach of RQA calculations, without parallelisation (although it would be possible) and without numerical/ geometrical approximation, but using the diagonal line structures of interest and developing some optimisation strategies.
-This optimisation follows the action numbers M2 (Reduce and compress data having the anticipated scientific value of the retained information and the resource requirements in mind) and M7 (``Design software for optimized energy consumption and provide tools to measure it'') \cite{bruers2024}.
-For the sake of simplicity, only the diagonal lines are considered here; the same approach can be applied for calculating the measures based on the vertical lines or even more complex patterns, such as triangle motifs (required for recurrence network measures \cite{marwan2009b}).
+This optimisation follows the action numbers M2 (``Reduce and compress data having the anticipated scientific value of the retained information and the resource requirements in mind'') and M7 (``Design software for optimized energy consumption and provide tools to measure it'') \cite{bruers2024}.
+These actions are part of the ``Call-to-action in digital transformation'', which outline concrete measures developed by members of the ErUM-Data community during a dedicated workshop, aiming to reduce greenhouse gas emissions and promote the use of renewable energy within data-intensive research \cite{bruers2024}.
+For the sake of simplicity, only the diagonal lines are considered here; the same approach can be applied for calculating the measures based on the vertical lines or even more complex patterns, such as triangle motifs (corresponding to the recurrence configuration that two neighbours of a state vector are also neighbours, which is required for recurrence network measures \cite{marwan2009b,donner2010b}).
 The first optimisation will be very simple and has surely already been applied in several implementations.
 The second one is inspired by the microstates approach by \citet{daCruz2025}.
 These approaches are compared to a simple, straightforward standard implementation without any optimisations, as someone lacking knowledge of algorithmic and language-specific optimisations (such as those available in Julia) would perform it.
 The algorithms are implemented using the Julia language because it enables easy measurement of the performance of the implementations.